-16.68.6 Save line labels
+16.69.6 Save line labels

 This creates a file listing all emission-line labels and wavelengths in the same format as they appear in the main output's emission-line list.
 This is a useful way to obtain a list of lines to use when looking for a specific line.
 The file is tab-delimited, with the first column giving the line's index within the large stack of emission lines, the second giving the character string that identifies the line in the output, and the third giving the line's wavelength in any of several units.
 The line ends with a description of the line.
+Lines derived from databases (Chianti, Stout, LAMDA) are followed by a comment that contains the database of origin, as well as the transition energy levels, as listed in the original data.